-This was awkward.
+This was weird.

-Like, really awkward.
+Like, really weird.

-“Hi,” I breathed,
+“Hi,” I breathed.

 Aidan.
 My Aidan.

 Impossible, I had told him.
-After all, it was late on a Sunday, most of the buses had stopped running, walking wasn’t an option since it was too far.
+After all, it was late on a Sunday, most of the buses had stopped running, and walking wasn’t an option since it was too far.
 We were doomed.

 Aidan was always making exceptions for me.